kdeldycke/awesome-iam/readme.md

 The whole authentication stack is based on cryptography primitives.
 This can't be overlooked.

-- [Cryptographic Right Answers](https://latacora.micro.blog/2018/04/03/cryptographic-right-answers.html) ([summary](https://news.ycombinator.com/item?id=16749140)) - An up to date set of recommendations for developers who are not cryptography engineers.
+- [Cryptographic Right Answers](https://latacora.micro.blog/2018/04/03/cryptographic-right-answers.html) - An up to date set of recommendations for developers who are not cryptography engineers.
+There's even a [ shorter summary](https://news.ycombinator.com/item?id=16749140) available.

 - [Security Recommendations for Any Device that Depends on Randomly-Generated Numbers](https://www.av8n.com/computer/htm/secure-random.htm) - “The phrase ‘random number generator’ should be parsed as follows: It is a random generator of numbers.
 It is not a generator of random numbers.”